-Join us for the Emerging Curators program developed in partnership with the City of Adelaide.
+The Emerging Curators program was developed in partnership with the City of Adelaide.

-Emerging Curators, Gabrielle Lane and Carly Dodd (mentored by Jill Newman), will present concurrent exhibitions across four gallery spaces:
+Emerging Curators, Gabrielle Lane and Carly Dodd (mentored by Jill Newman), presented concurrent exhibitions across four gallery spaces:

 Main Foyer Gallery

 Curator – Carly Dodd

 Artists - Wilson Adams, Jasmine Duong, Jack McBride, Mia Wanganeen, Carly Dodd